NewForce-at-Mountwest/Career-Prep-Curriculum/book-4-cultural-interview-prep/questions-to-definitely-prepare.md

   **What if they ask me a question I don’t know the answer to?**

-  Be honest and then reframe! *While I’m not entirely sure, I know that I can search for the answer….One example of how I’ve done this in the past was when I was working on a project with a team at NewForce…*A great software development reframe is:I can learn independentlyI know where to find answers to learn more
+  Be honest and then reframe! *While I’m not entirely sure, I know that I can search for the answer….One example of how I’ve done this in the past was when I was working on a project with a team at NewForce…*A great software development reframe is: I can learn independently, and I know where to find answers to learn more

   Here are some [additional questions](https://docs.google.com/document/d/1EQjBdcRLHtmVrEc_C2wu87HD79r4JFZq8JpF1wBQp48/edit?usp=sharing).
 Feel free to give it a look over.
 You do not have to prep any or all of these, it’s just an additional resource.